Drake is selling scented candles that smell like the rap superstar

 Drake even suggests "playing the album that inspired this entire project the first time you light one: 'Midnite - Live In Eugene.'"

-The soy wax blend also includes an marker to personalize the jar.
+The soy wax blend also includes a marker to personalize the jar.
 The candle, according to Revolve's website, has already sold out.

 Drake's Better World Fragrance House line includes five different smells in all.
 The four other fragrances are called Sweeter Tings, Williamsburg Sleepover, Good Thoughts, and Muskoka.